RenderKit/oidn/README.md

 It is possible to denoise auxiliary images as well, in which case only the respective auxiliary image has to be specified as input, instead of the beauty image.
-This can be done as a *pre-filtering* step to further improve the quality of the denoised beauty image.
+This can be done as a *prefiltering* step to further improve the quality of the denoised beauty image.

 The `RT` filter has certain limitations regarding the supported input